-If a plank flooring product with a weathered look is one that you prefer, the Wharf Line is an excellent choice.
+If a plank flooring product with a weathered look is one that you prefer, the Hampton Suite product is an excellent choice.

-This product is available in light to medium grays and browns with the ability for your floor to achieve the look of virtually any wood like oak or maple.
-The random length planks of this product have natural characteristics of wood with beveled edges and embossed semi-gloss finish.
-This product is pet-proof with its Watershield WPC core, and it is GreenGuard certified and phthalate-free.
+This product is available in medium to dark browns to grey with the ability for your floor to achieve the look of maple wood.
+The random-length planks of this product have the natural characteristics of wood with hand hand-scraped and semi-gloss finish.
+This product has filled knots and splits for that old-style, rustic appearance.